awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Client IP preservation<a name="client-ip-preservation"></a>

 Network Load Balancers can preserve the source IP address of clients when routing requests to backend targets\.
 When you disable client IP preservation, the private IP address of the Network Load Balancer becomes the client IP address for all incoming traffic\.

 By default, client IP preservation is enabled \(and cannot be disabled\) for instance and IP type target groups with UDP and TCP\_UDP protocols\.
 However, you can enable or disable client IP preservation for TCP and TLS target groups using the `preserve_client_ip.enabled` target group attribute\.

 **Default settings**
 + Instance type target groups: Enabled
 + IP type target groups \(UDP, TCP\_UDP\): Enabled
 + IP type target groups \(TCP, TLS\): Disabled

-**Limitations and considerations**
+**Considerations**
 + When client IP preservation is enabled, targets must be in the same VPC as the Network Load Balancer, and traffic must flow directly from the Network Load Balancer to the target\.
 + Client IP preservation is not supported when traffic is routed through a Gateway Load Balancer endpoint, even if the target is in the same VPC as the Network Load Balancer\.
 + The following instance types do not support client IP preservation: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, and T1\.
 We recommend that you register these instance types as IP addresses with client IP preservation disabled\.